samuelferrer21/div-tracker/README.md

 # Instructions:
-You will use a test account:
+Using a test account:
-1. Press 'Login' button
+1. Press 'Login' button.
-2. Enter "test@lal.com" as email address
+2. Enter "test@lal.com" as email address.
-3. Enter "asdasd" as password
+3. Enter "asdasd" as password.
 4. You now have access to a test account in which you can explore the application feel free to add and remove stocks and see how it affects the stats page.

+Create a new account:
+1. Press "sign up".
+2. Enter in an email doesn't have to be a real email.
+3. Enter a password.
+4. Once logged in click on 'Dashboard' and connect your Questrade account.
+5. Now you are connected to your Questrade account, you can now  search stocks.

 # Link
 https://div-tracker-tjzx7q7eeq-uc.a.run.app/